Andy King (footballer, born 1988): Later years and loans

 On 31 January 2018, King was sent on loan to Premier League club Swansea City until the end of the season.
 He scored twice for the eventually relegated Swans.

 Upon his return to Leicester, King's number 10 shirt was reassigned to James Maddison, with King himself taking number 37.
 On 6 January 2019, King played for the first time of the season for Leicester in the FA Cup defeat against League Two side Newport County.
 He came on as a substitute for Matty James.

 King joined Derby County on loan on 31 January 2019, signing until the end of the season.
 On 25 February, he suffered an ankle injury away to Nottingham Forest, and was ruled out for the rest of the season.
 His loan deal was cut short as a result and he returned to Leicester on 28 February.

 On 15 August 2019, Rangers announced they had signed King on a season-long loan.
 The Scottish Premiership club cut the deal short on 5 January after just five games.

-On 16 January 2020 King joined Huddersfield of the Championship on loan for the remainder of the 2019–20 season.
+On 16 January 2020 King joined Huddersfield of the Championship on loan for the remainder of the 2019–20 season, where he played 14 games for the Terriors.
 His parent club confirmed on 18 June that he would be released at the end of the season.

 OH Leuven

 On 5 January 2021, King signed for Belgian First Division A side OH Leuven on a deal until the end of the season.
+However, the deal was unsuccessful as he only made one appearance for the club.

 Bristol City

 On 2 July 2021, King signed for Championship club Bristol City on a one-year deal.
 He scored his first goal for the club in a 2–1 loss at Middlesbrough on 14 August 2021.
+His time at Ashton Gate was much more fruitful as he went on to play 64 times for the Robins in his three years at the club, including 55 league appearances.